 AIDA Europe covers its expenses by various means which include sponsorship contributions or donations received from Members or others, from the net proceeds of any events or activities which it may arrange and by way of any annual Members’ subscriptions, as may from time to time be decided.

 Its affairs are managed by its Assembly, by its Committee and by Special Sub-Committees it may establish to perform specified tasks.

 The original AIDA Europe by-laws were adopted by the Assembly on 21 May 2008 in Hamburg.
-They were amended by the Assembly on 13 September 2012 in London and further amended by subsequent Assembly resolution on 30 September 2016 whereupon, in each case, they came into force with immediate effect.
+They were amended by the Assembly on 13 September 2012 in London and further amended by subsequent Assembly resolutions on 30 September 2016 and 31 May 2020 whereupon, in each case, they came into force with immediate effect.